Why are musical instruments good for kids?

-There are so many benefits of musical instruments for toddlers and preschoolers that they should be found in every home too.
+There are so many benefits of playing with musical instruments in early childhood that toddlers and preschoolers should have regular exposure to them in school or at home.

 The Benefits of Musical Instruments for Kids

-At such a young age, the purpose of playing with instruments is not yet to master a particular instrument, but rather to gain a whole host of skills that comes with playing and experimenting with them.
+For toddlers and young preschoolers, the purpose of playing with instruments is not yet to master a particular instrument but rather to gain skills that come with playing and experimenting with them.

 1. Fine Motor Skills